 Don’t get me wrong, I’m not about clinging to the “good old days” when thank you notes were sent on stationery and not via e-mail, and people used their mouths to have every day conversations instead of their fingers.
 I e-mail and text with the best of them.

 But certain things are best done the “old fashioned” way.

-My client Eric, a successful business coach, wrote me this letter yesterday:
+My client Eric, a successful financial advisor, wrote me this letter in an email:

 Ouch!
-My client is telling me that he needs to stop working with me because he has a cash flow issue, and I can believe that.
-But another interpretation is that I have not been supplying value to him lately, at least to justify my fee.
-I intend to email him and ask him which was the actual reason–cash flow or value.
-If it’s cash flow, then that’s fine (unless I can help him in some way to immediately increase it).
-However, if it’s perceived value, then I would like to offer him a free coaching session to see if I can start being more productive for him.
+My client is telling me that he needs to liquidate his accounts because he is having financial issues, and I can believe that.
+But another interpretation is that I have not been supplying enough value to him lately, and he might be taking his money somewhere else.
+I intend to email him and ask him which was the actual reason–financial problems or value.
+If it’s financial problems, then that’s fine (unless I can help him in some way to find an alternative to liquidation).
+However, if it’s value, then I would like to invite him to sit down with me again to see if I can start being more productive for him.

-I tell my clients that there is a heirarchy of effective personal communications which usually translates: The more difficult way is the better way.
-Don’t e-mail if a letter would be more effective.
+There is a heirarchy of effective personal communications which usually translates: The more difficult way is the better way.
+Don’t e-mail if a phone call or a snail mail letter would be more effective.
 Don’t type a letter if a hand-written note would be more effective.
-Don’t send a note if a phone call would be more effective.
 And don’t call if a face-to-face meeting would be more effective.
 The extra effort is usually worth your while.

-Contact me now and let me help you make your client communications stronger, and keep REACHING…
+Even when you’re concerned that a client might not have something nice to say about you, communicate powerfully.
+Don’t be wimpy.
+Contact me and let me help you make your client communications stronger, and keep REACHING…